14 Dos and Don’t s When Considering a Pre Settlement Loan

 1. Do Consider If Your Only Other Option is Taking Out a Home Loan

-By taking out a home loan, you run the risk of not being able to pay it back and accidently ending up in a foreclosure.
+By taking out a home loan, you run the risk of not being able to pay it back and accidentally ending up in a foreclosure.
 Generally, home loans are the last of the last options to take.
 If you are in that circumstance, it may be time to consider applying for a settlement loan, or at least consider looking into that option before calling up your bank.

 1. Don’t Accept a Less-Than-Stellar Interest Rate

-Going back to asking questions, it is important to know ahead of time what the interest rate is and when and if you have to pay the settlement loan back.
+It is important to know ahead of time what the interest rate is and when and if you have to pay the settlement loan back.
 Remember, settlement loan companies have to make their money too.

-That being said, if you have added up the numbers and know that you are going to be in a tight position paying back the interest should you be awarded the settlement, consider counter offering or shopping around until you find an interest rate you are happy with.
+Moreover, if you have added up the numbers and know that you are going to be in a tight position paying back the interest should you be awarded the settlement, consider counter offering or shopping around until you find an interest rate you are happy with.

 1. Do Be Aware That You May Not Be Accepted by Every and All Settlement Loan Companies